UQ lake and amphitheatre renewal

 Concept art of the redeveloped UQ lake

-The iconic UQ lake and part of the amphitheatre is now open for the community to enjoy.
+The iconic UQ lake and amphitheatre precinct is now open for the UQ community to enjoy.

 Concept art of the proposed open space pavilion